Pension cold-calling is now banned, but that does not mean the fraudsters trying to part you from your retirement funds have gone away.

 As Nigel Peaple, Director of Policy and Research at the PLSA, comments, it is important to recognise that the new rules, while they have made life more difficult for criminals, have not made the danger go away.
 “The ban does not address the central problem – that being a registered pension scheme is no proof of being a legitimate pension scheme5,” he says.

 So what should you do if you receive an unsolicited approach from someone regarding your pension?
 The best thing is simply to hang up the phone and block further calls, and similarly ignore and block emails or texts.

 If the caller sounds legitimate, ask for their number and take the time to check they are FCA-authorised on the FCA Register (https://register.fca.org.uk).
-If you have concerns, check the FCA’s warning list on the Scam Smart website (www.fca.org.uk/scamsmart) and report your suspicions to your pension provider and Action Fraud (www.actionfraud.police.uk, 0300 123 2040).
+If you have concerns, check the FCA’s warning list on the Scam Smart website (www.fca.org.uk/scamsmart) and the FCA’s list of warnings from foreign regulators and report your suspicions to your pension provider and Action Fraud (www.actionfraud.police.uk, 0300 123 2040).
 More generally, cold calls can be reported to the ICO (www.ico.org.uk/make-a-complaint/nuisance-calls-and-messages).

 Finally, if you already have a pension proposal in progress but think it might be fraudulent, speak to the Pensions Advisory Service on 0800 011 3797.
 If you have already authorised a transfer, contact your pension provider immediately and ask that no action be taken except with your written authority.
 Please also report the cold caller to Action Fraud.